Pet Wellness Guides > 5 Things To Know About Hiking With Dogs - Pet Insurance Review

 Spring is here which means outdoor activities are incoming.
 If you are like me, I always hit the trail with my dogs because they are the best hiking companions I could ever ask for.
 Living in a pet-friendly area, there are always a lot of other dogs on the trails.
 For pets with issues like leash aggression, this can be overwhelming.
-To be a responsible pet owner, it is important to prepare before taking your dog on a hike.
+To be a responsible pet owner, it is important to prepare before hiking with dogs.

 Here are 5 things everyone should know about hiking with dogs.